Saafke/awesome-monocular-3d-human-pose-estimation/README.md

-# Monocular 3D human pose estimation
+# Monocular 3D Human Pose Estimation
 One stop shop for everything related to 3D human pose estimation from a single RGB image or video.

 Please feel free to make pull requests so we can keep this repository as complete and up-to-date as possible.